michaelkeeling/future-of-software-design-workshop-2018/agenda.md

 What are we learning: challenges, fruitful directions, out of the box ideas

-Adjourn for team dinner at Pirate Restaurant, walking distance from the hotel 274 Forbes Avenue, Pgh, 15222 http://www.piratapgh.com/
+Adjourn for team dinner at Pirata Restaurant, walking distance from the hotel 274 Forbes Avenue, Pgh, 15222 http://www.piratapgh.com/